kali-linex/linex/Documentation/admin-guide/kdump/vmcoreinfo.rst

 init_uts_ns.name.release
 ------------------------

-The version of the Linux kernel.
+The version of the Linex kernel.
 Used to find the corresponding source code from which the kernel has been built.
-For example, crash uses it to find the corresponding vmlinux in order to process vmcore.
+For example, crash uses it to find the corresponding vmlinex in order to process vmcore.

 PAGE_SIZE
 ---------